containers/buildah/docs/buildah-build.1.md

 **--build-arg-file** *path*

-Specifies a file of lines of build arguments of the form arg=value.
-Suggested file suffix is .Containerargs.
+Specifies a file containing lines of build arguments of the form arg=value.
+The suggested file name is argfile.conf.

-Comment lines beginning with # are ignored along with blank lines.
-All others should be of the arg=value format passed to --build-arg.
+Comment lines beginning with `#` are ignored, along with blank lines.
+All others should be of the `arg=value` format passed to `--build-arg`.

-If several --build-arg-file and/or --build-arg arguments are provided, build argumentss will be merged across all provided files and command line arguments.
+If several arguments are provided via the `--build-arg-file` and `--build-arg` options, the build arguments will be merged across all of the provided files and command line arguments.

-Files will be read before command line args.
+Any file provided in a `--build-file-arg` option will be read before the arguments supplied via the `--build-arg` option.

 When a given argument name is specified several times, the last instance is the one that is passed to the resulting builds.
-This means --build-arg values always override those in a --build-arg-file
+This means `--build-arg` values always override those in a `--build-arg-file`.

 **--build-context** *name=value*